di/talks/flpy_2017/astro-tf/talk.md

 ![](images/18364_large.jpg)

-^ This is not what most people think an asteroid looks like
+^ This is not what most people think an asteroid would look like

+^ first, pretty fuzzy looking

 ^ very colorful